RedeemedSpoon/MarkEase/README.md

 ### 1. Import Images

--  **Versatile Format Support**: MarkEase allows users to effortlessly import images in various formats, including JPEG, PNG, and GIF, ensuring compatibility with most image files you work with.
+-  **Versatile Format Support**: MarkEase allows users to effortlessly import images in various formats, including JPEP and PNG, ensuring compatibility with most image files you work with.
 -  **User-Friendly Interface**: The import feature is seamlessly integrated into the application's intuitive user interface, enabling quick and hassle-free image uploads.

 ### 2. Text Watermarking